Switching email service providers should be straightforward. You export your lists, import them to the new platform, and start sending. Right?

 Templates are just the beginning.
 What about all those automated sequences?
 Welcome series, cart abandonment flows, re-engagement campaigns.
 Most ESPs store these as platform-specific configurations, not portable assets.

-One marketing director we spoke with discovered they had 23 different automated sequences running.
-Recreating them took four months and required extensive QA testing because the new ESP’s logic worked differently.
+It’s not uncommon for teams to discover they have 20+ automated sequences running.
+Recreating them can take months and requires extensive QA testing when the new ESP’s logic works differently.

 The Integration Headache